'Last, best hope': UK appeals for climate action as COP26 opens

-'Last, best hope': UK appeals for action on climate as COP26 opens in GlasgowComments

-The UN climate summit in Glasgow opened Sunday with appeals for action and prayers, kicking off two weeks of intense diplomatic negotiations by almost 200 countries on how to tackle the common challenge of intensifying global warming.
+World leaders descended on Glasgow for a crucial climate summit on Monday, as they begin two weeks of intense diplomatic negotiations on how to tackle climate change.

-Leaders from around the world will gather in Scotland’s biggest city on Monday to lay out their countries’ efforts to curb greenhouse gas emissions and deal with the effects of climate change.
+The UN’s COP26 will see leaders set out their countries’ plans for curbing greenhouse gas emissions and dealing with the effects of a warming planet.

-Negotiators will push nations to ratchet up their efforts to keep global temperatures from rising by more than 1.5 degrees Celsius (2.7 Fahrenheit) this century compared with pre-industrial times.

-The newly opened summit remains “our last, best hope to keep 1.5 in reach,” said Alok Sharma, the British government minister chairing the Glasgow talks, known as COP26.

-“We can move the negotiations forward and we can launch a decade of ever increasing ambition and action,” Sharma said at the opening ceremony.
-“We can seize the enormous opportunities for green growth for good green jobs, the cheaper, cleaner power.”

-“We need all of the G20 to come forward," he added.
-"The G20 represents 80% of global emissions and that’s why every country matters, but the G20 matters particularly.”
+UK prime minister Boris Johnson and the UN’s secretary-general Antonio Guterres welcomed leaders one by one as they arrived at the summit, but the mood is not positive, with both men warning time is running out for the world to get serious.

+On the eve of the conference, at the meeting of the G20 in Rome, Johnson claimed “if Glasgow fails then the whole thing fails,” while Guterres said he was leaving Rome “with my hopes unfulfilled - but at least they are not buried.”

+More than 120 leaders are heading to Glasgow for the first two days of the 12-day summit, the highest-profile climate summit since the COP21 in Paris in 2015 when the Paris Agreement was formalised.

+The agreement states that global temperature increases must be limited to 1.5C to avoid catastrophic effects of climate change.

-Scientists say the chances of meeting the goal of restricting global temperature increases to 1.5 degrees, agreed to in the landmark deal closed at the 2015 Paris climate accord, are slowly slipping away.
+Many scientists say the chances of meeting that goal are slipping away.

 The world has already warmed by more than 1.1C and current projections based on planned emissions cuts over the next decade are for it to hit 2.7C by the year 2100.